balena-io/debugging-masterclass/README.md

 ports, which might include the ports required by an application on the device.

-These are all points which a support engineer should be aware of when investigating a device that is showing abnormal behaviour which might be related to a network.
+These are all points which a support engineer should be aware of when investigating a device that is showing abnormal behavior which might be related to a network.

 There are some very simple tests that can be carried out to see if most of the